arkadi81/react-tutorial/learning_log.md

       note - componentDidMount calls user change state - it is called only once duringthe lifecycle of the app since its in App. to make sure we reload the cdm of App, we need to do a full reload, so instead of history, go window.location = "/" // probably not ideal at all!!

-      logging out - just delete the jwt and window location.
+      logging out - just delete the jwt and window.location.

+    - refactoring

-      ideally, we should have authentication delegated to a single module (authService?)
+      ideally, we should have authentication delegated to a single module (authService?) logic of storing/removing of jwt can be delegated to authservice as well

+      ```some code
+      require 'ruby'
+      more stuff
+      ```